spiffdev/help-pages/pages/03.Quick-Start/03.product-setup-with-workflow/default.md

 #### Create a workflow (Bring it all together)

-Workflows are the steps you take your consumers through in their customisation journey
+Workflows are the steps you take your consumers through in their customisation journey and is the glue that brings the experience together.

+- Click on the workflows tab in spiff
+- Click create new workflow
+- Name your workflow
+- Add your first step